SAP-archive/teched2021-DEV163/exercises/ex0/README.md

 2. Book the tenant
 3. On the next screen, you will find all necessary information for accessing the tenant, see figure below
    1. Your **user** and a **password** generated to be able to logon to the tenant design time UIs
-   2. The **tenant URL** for accessing the SAP Integration Suite launch page
+   2. The **tenant URL** for accessing the SAP Integration Suite landing page
    3. The **token service URL**
    4. **Client ID** and **Client Secret** required to authenticate to the Cloud Integration runtime
 4. Either copy and save the information in a text file or keep the browser window open